 Damage is not covered by homeowner’s policies

 Termites are the single largest destroyer of wood property.
 They account for $5 billion in property damage each year.
-More damage to property each year than fire, flood and other damage combined.
-A termite problem and termite damage is not covered by homeowner’s insurance policies.
+More damage to property each year than fire, flood, and other damage combined.
+A termite problem and termite damage are not covered by homeowner’s insurance policies.
 There are two costs a homeowner faces when dealing with a termite problem.
-First, the cost of the exterminator.
+First, is the cost of the exterminator.
 Second, the cost to repair the damage.
-Pay attention to reduce the amount of damage you will face.
-We offer effective and environmentally friendly methods that eliminate termites and other wood destroying organisms.
+Pay attention to reducing the amount of damage you will face.
+As a pest control company, we offer effective and environmentally friendly methods that eliminate termites and other wood-destroying organisms.

-An interior termite swarm is the most common sign that termites are present.
-This is an massive invasion of gracefully flying termites called swarmers.
+An interior termite swarm is the most common sign that a termite infestation is present.
+This is a massive invasion of gracefully flying termites called swarmers.
 Swarmers are reproductive males and females that pair up to mate and create entirely new colonies.
 Their goal is to survive the flight and avoid predators like birds.
 Then they find a mate and a sunny patch of soil to procreate and burrow into the soil to begin their colony.
 The king and queen live for 25 years.
 From the humble beginning of two insects and a patch of dirt, a colony numbered in the hundreds of thousand individual insects will grow.

 The termite wing is opaque and appears light gray or silver with a single dark vein along the leading edge.
 Termites drop their wings quickly after a swarm.
 Finding wings on the ground often is the only sign of a termite swarm.
 Ant wings at rest tend to be at an angle from the body and have visible veins.
 Ants do not drop the wings.